oicr-gsi/shesmu/language.md

 the signatures will change and the action will be different and, therefore, re-run, even though the donor is not directly included in the parameters to the action.
 Not all values are included.
-The `metatype` is considered immutable in the `gsi_std` format and not included in the signature.
+The `metatype` is considered immutable in the `cerberus_fp` format and not included in the signature.
 The input format decides what variables may be included in the signature.

 Of course, the donor and tissue type could be included as arguments to the